greg7795/Pizza-Calculator/README.md

 Calculate the amount of flour, water, yeast, and salt needed for your pizza dough based on specific factors.

-The formulas and data used are based on information found in this repo: https://github.com/hendricius/pizza-dough
+Some of the the formulas and data used are based on information found in this repo: https://github.com/hendricius/pizza-dough

 and the yeast model found at: